How a Passive Aggressive Parent Can Negatively Impact Your Life

 A passive aggressive person shows hostility indirectly rather than overtly.
 They avoid people they don't like, procrastinate over tasks they don't want to do, ignore requests for favors, arrive late to events they don't want to attend, and gossip about people rather than discussing issues face to face.
 We all do these behaviors from time to time.
-Passive aggressive people, though, do them often as a way to avoid open and direct communication, making it hard to have a relationship with them.
+Passive aggressive people, though, do them often as a way to avoid open and direct communication, making it hard to have relationships with them.